Chengcheng-Xiao/WOOPs/README.md

 Go check the description in `example` folder.

 ## Notes
-*WOPP is still under development, the problem now I'm facing is that the phase factor in Wannier90's r matrix are not "correct" (they are arbitrary).
+WOPP is still under Alpha testing phase, the problem now I'm facing is that the 'position matrix', or, Wannier90's r_matrix ( position in `hamiltonian.F90`) do not agree with Wannier Function Center (rave in `wannierise.F90`).
 As a result, the ferroelectric polarization decomposition cannot be correctly calculated.
+To avoid this, I am now using <0n|r|Rm> written in the `wanneir90_tb.dat` file.

 ## TODO_list
 1. Complete a simplified description of WOOP and its capability.

-2. Fix phase factor error in WOPP interface.

 3. Increase efficiency.